 Adding Managed Users

-A managed user is a Box account that you directly control through your Admin Console.
-As an admin, you will have the ability to edit, delete, enforce security settings, and run activity reports on these users.
-Any files that these users upload into folders they own will count against your total storage allocation.
+As an admin, you will have the ability to add managed users; edit, delete, and enforce their security settings; and run activity reports on these users.
+Any files these users upload into folders they own will count against your total storage allocation.

-In the section marked Access Permissions, you can pre-populate the user’s account with folders you own, add the user to groups, and configure their access to the rest of the account (e.g. enable/disable Box Sync or restrict external collaboration).
+In the Access Permissions section, you can pre-populate the user’s account with folders you own; add the user to groups; and configure the user's access to the rest of the account -- that is, enable/disable Box Sync or restrict external collaboration.

-Once you complete this process, the newly added user will receive an email containing a confirmation link to create a password and log in to their account.
+When you complete this process, the new user will receive an email containing a confirmation link, prompting them to create a password and log in to their account.

 If you select "Shared Contacts" this user will see all other managed users in their Contacts and Collaborators tab.
 If you uncheck this box, the user will only see the people they are actively collaborating with, and will need to manually fill their own Contacts list.